 But I hope this blog gave you a thorough understanding of a payment aggregator and how it is different from a payment gateway.

 Do you have any more questions on the topic?
-Let us know in the comments below!
+Reach out to our experts!